W. H. D. Rouse: Life

 Rouse was appointed headmaster of The Perse School, Cambridge, in 1902.
 He restored it to a sound financial footing following a crisis.
 He believed firmly in learning by doing as well as by seeing and hearing.
 Although the curriculum at the Perse was dominated by classics, he urged that science should be learned through experiment and observation.
-He was described by the archivist of The Perse School as the school's greatest headmaster: "Rouse was strongly independent to the point of eccentricity.
+He was described by the school archivist as the school's greatest headmaster: "Rouse was strongly independent to the point of eccentricity.
 He hated most machines, all bureaucracy and public exams."
 He retired from teaching in 1928.

 In 1911 Rouse started a successful series of summer schools for teachers to encourage the use of the direct method of teaching Latin and Greek.
 The Association for the Reform of Latin Teaching (ARLT) was formed in 1913 as a result of these seminars.

 The same year, James Loeb chose W.H.D.
 Rouse, together with two other eminent classical scholars, T. E. Page and Edward Capps, to be founding editors of the Loeb Classical Library.

 Rouse is known for his plain English prose translations of Homer's Odyssey (1937) and Iliad (1938).
 He is also recognized for his translations of some of Plato's dialogues, including The Republic, Apology, Crito, and Phaedo.

-Rouse died in Hayling Island on 10 February 1950.
+Rouse died on Hayling Island on 10 February 1950.